rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-server-prerequisites-for-stand-alone-and-configuration-manager-integration-topologies.md

 </tr>
 <tr class="odd">
 <td align="left"><p>Windows PowerShell 3.0 or later</p></td>
-<td align="left"><p>Windows PowerShell does not have to be installed on the Recovery Database server if you are using Windows PowerShell to configure the database from a remote computer.</p></td>
+<td align="left"><p>Windows PowerShell doesn't have to be installed on the Recovery Database server if you're using Windows PowerShell to configure the database from a remote computer.</p></td>
 </tr>
 </tbody>
 </table>